 - There’s a water leak

-- The water level in your boiler may be too low or high
+- The water level in your system is too high or too low

 - The high-temperature limit switch is bad

 Rather have a pro fix your boiler right away?
 Learn more about the boiler repairs we offer or schedule a repair!

 If your boiler won’t even start, the first thing you should check is the power supply.

 Potential Issue #1: Your boiler isn’t receiving power

 If you have a circuit breaker, check your home's main panel to see if the boiler's circuit breaker has tripped.
 If the circuit breaker has tripped, reset it.
 If your breaker trips again shortly afterward, you should contact a professional to come to take a look.

 If you have a fuse box, check to see if you have a blown fuse.
 Replacing a fuse can be dangerous, so you’ll want to have a technician come and check for a blown fuse and replace it if necessary.